kyleniemeyer/ME373-book/content/quizzes/quiz2-IVPs.md

 \end{equation}
 so **unstable**.

 c.)
-Based on your results for parts (a) and (b), is the midpoint method unstable, conditionally stable, or unconditionally stable for this ODE?

-**Solution:** Conditionally stable; the method is stable for some values of $\Delta t$ and unstable for other values.
+Conditionally stable; the method is stable for some values of $\Delta t$ and unstable for other values.

 d.)
-What is the order of accuracy for the midpoint method?
-Based on this, what (approximate) global errors would you expect in the solution when using time-step sizes of $\Delta t = 0.2$ and 0.4?

-**Solution:** The midpoint method is 2nd-order accurate.
+The midpoint method is 2nd-order accurate.
 So, for $\Delta t = 0.2$, we should expect global errors on the order of 0.04, and for $\Delta t = 0.4$ we should expect errors on the order of 0.16.

 e.)
-What are your two options for reducing error in the solution?

-**Solution:**

   - reduce the step size
   - choose a higher order method, such as 4th-order Runge-Kutta

 ## Problem 2: Second-order Backward Euler